stemoutreach/PathfinderBot/Setup_and_Installation/Connect_Pi500_to_Robot_Pi.md

 1. **Demo robot drive movements [pf_test_drive_movements.py](/code/pf_test_drive_movements.py)**

-   Please place the robot on the floor before continuing.
+   Place the robot on the floor before continuing.
 The robot will move in the following order:

    - Forward
    - Reverse